alefiury/Speech-Synthesis-Evaluation-System/README.md

 ## Migration

-In order to migrate your database:
+In order to migrate your database, run the following bash command:

 ```
 $ flask db init